 - $30,000 for an employee of a health promotion charity or a non-hospital Public Benevolent Institution (PBI).

 Rebatable employers include certain not-for-profit organisations, some registered charities, certain educational institutions, trade unions and employer associations.
-These types of employers are entitled to a rebate of 47% of the FBT payable, limited to benefits with a gross-up taxable value of $30,000 for each employee, which is the cost-effective cap limit.
+These types of employers are entitled to a rebate of 47% of the FBT payable, limited to benefits with a grossed-up taxable value of $30,000 for each employee, which is the cost-effective cap limit.

 For other employers, unless the employee is subject to the top marginal income tax rate, there is likely to be a financial disadvantage in salary sacrificing mortgage payments.